mooselab/logging-observer/README.md

 # Logging Observer #

-This project develops an IntelliJ plugin for searching and analyzing logging code in Java projects.
+This project develops an IntelliJ plugin (*Logging Observer*) for searching and analyzing logging code in Java projects.
 The plugin is based on the [IntelliJ IDEA platform SDK](https://plugins.jetbrains.com/docs/intellij/welcome.html).

-### What does the plugin provide? ###
+### What does *Logging Observer* provide? ###

 * Searching logging-related elements in a Java project.
   - Searching all logging statements in the project.